 NICHD research confirmed the safety and effectiveness of a simple blood-spot test to screen for phenylketonuria (PKU), an inherited metabolic disorder that, when untreated, can damage the brain and cause severe intellectual disability.
 These findings led to New York in 1965 becoming the first state to mandate screening of all newborns for PKU.
 Other states soon followed, allowing for early detection and immediate initiation of dietary therapy, which dramatically reduces the effects of the disorder.

 Other efforts by NICHD-supported researchers produced the first blood-spot test to screen for congenital hypothyroidism, another treatable cause of intellectual disability.
 By 1983, most of the United States mandated screening all newborns for this disorder.
-Today, by using only a few drops of blood, newborn screening detects a treatable condition in about 1 in 300 babies born each year.
+Today, by using only a few drops of blood, newborn screening detects a treatable condition in about 13,000 babies each year.2

-NICHD-funded scientists were the first to diagnose abnormalities in children whose mothers drank alcohol during pregnancy.
-Research in the ensuing decades established the degree of risk posed by drinking alcohol during pregnancy and led to the Surgeon General's warnings now seen on all alcoholic beverage containers.
+NICHD-funded scientists were the first to document common abnormalities in children exposed to alcohol in the womb.
+Research in ensuing decades established the degree of risk posed by drinking alcohol during pregnancy and led to the Surgeon General's warnings now seen on all alcoholic beverage containers.

 NICHD investigators identified the beta subunit of human chorionic gonadotropin (hCG) as the earliest marker of pregnancy, leading to the development and subsequent commercialization of the first home pregnancy test.
 The test detected the presence of hCG in urine even before the first missed period, enabling women to determine their pregnancy status in the privacy of their own homes.
 The $10 test hit the market in 1978 and quickly became one of most ubiquitous healthcare products in the world.

-- Progesterone, a naturally occurring hormone, reduced the rate of preterm birth.
-This finding led to FDA approval of a synthetic version of the hormone, called 17P, for preventing preterm birth among certain groups of high-risk women.4
+- Progesterone, a naturally occurring hormone, was shown to reduce the rate of preterm birth among certain groups of high-risk women.4

 - Prenatal steroids—given to pregnant women at risk for preterm labor—improved survival and limited brain injury among infants born as early as the 23rd week of pregnancy.5